Techgrounds-Cloud-9/cloud-9-WimKimenai/02_Linux_1/LNX-08/exercise.md

 ## Key terminology
 crontab:
 The crontab is a file where you can schedule cronjobs.
-Cronjobs are scheduled actions that the system can automatically perform on certain time intervals, such as backups or creating log files.
+Cronjobs are scheduled actions that the system can automatically perform on specified time intervals, such as backups or creating log files.

 df:
 The UNIX command 'df' is short for 'disk free' and is used to display the amount of available free disk space on a drive or file system.